siddalasha/sol003-lifecycle-driver/docs/AddingDeploymentLocation.md

 # Adding a SOL003-compliant VNFM as a Deployment Location in ALM

-The deployment location for the target VNFM can be added in the Stratoss LM UI, supplying the following information for infrastructure properties.
+The deployment location for the target VNFM can be added in the TNC-O UI, supplying the following information for infrastructure properties.

 ###### Example of JSON structure for Deployment Location
 ```jsonc